brandonmcclure/LudamDare56/readme.md

 Ate some food, went on a walk and listened about pigments and light and pastel painting.
 Back at 3

-## 3p-
+## 3p-5p

 Thought it would be good to list out my todos before the jam is done.
-Implemented one of them (esc will now pause the game)
+Implemented one of them (esc will now pause the game).
+Got the collision layers sorted out most of the way.
+The big guy is still not detecting the projectiles.
+I am wondering if that is due to the z layering?
+Started a very bare bones audio project using LMMS to get some background music